Austin McChord: Boards and writing

 A periodic author for publications such as Entrepreneur, he is also on the board of trustees for Rochester Institute of Technology (RIT).
 In May 2017 he was commencement speaker for RIT, and he donated $50 million to RIT in late 2017.

 Personal life

-McChord is based in Norwalk, Connecticut.
+McChord and his wife Allison live in Norwalk, Connecticut.

 Among his hobbies are building drones and robots.
-Since 2018, he has been an organizer for the Norwalk Havoc Robot League, a robot combat event based in Norwalk.
+Since December 2018, he has been an organizer for the National Havoc Robot League, a robot combat event for 3, 12, and 30-pound robots based in Norwalk.
+Sometimes McChord himself competes in these events, although with unorthodox robots such as those incorporating liquid nitrogen or a jet engine.

+In 2024, the McChords established a non-profit called Manresa Island Corporation, whose intent will be to turn Norwalk's Manresa Island into a publicly-accessible park, by remediating the site of a decommissioned power plant.